#COVID-19: Some helpful tips

 - If you need to take a Mortgage Break due to Covid 19, please consult with your bank directly.
 Many of them are implementing a three month break.

 - If you pay Commercial rates, you may qualify for a three month rates relief, if you have had to close or curtail activities.
 Please consult your local authority.
-More details here.
+More details here and here.

 - The European Union sets out their response here to counter the economic impact of COVID19.
 Some key points: